Peru: Prehistory and Pre-Columbian Peru

 The earliest evidences of human presence in Peruvian territory have been dated to approximately 12,500 BCE in the Huaca Prieta settlement.
 Andean societies were based on agriculture, using techniques such as irrigation and terracing; camelid husbandry and fishing were also important.
 Organization relied on reciprocity and redistribution because these societies had no notion of market or money.
-The oldest known complex society in Peru, the Caral/Norte Chico civilization, flourished along the coast of the Pacific Ocean between 3,000 and 1,800 BCE.
+The oldest known complex society in Peru, the Caral-Supe civilization, flourished along the coast of the Pacific Ocean between 3,000 and 1,800 BCE.
 These early developments were followed by archaeological cultures that developed mostly around the coastal and Andean regions throughout Peru.
 The Cupisnique culture which flourished from around 1000 to 200 BCE along what is now Peru's Pacific coast was an example of early pre-Inca culture.

 The Chavín culture that developed from 1500 to 300 BCE was probably more of a religious than a political phenomenon, with their religious center in Chavín de Huantar.
 After the decline of the Chavin culture around the beginning of the 1st century CE, a series of localized and specialized cultures rose and fell, both on the coast and in the highlands, during the next thousand years.
 On the coast, these included the civilizations of the Paracas, Nazca, Wari, and the more outstanding Chimu and Moche.